rubigdata/bigdata-blog-2019-DanielAnthes/FinalAssignment.md

 ```
 ## Getting Usernames inlcuded in the Sample

 Conveniently, URLs on Twitter's domain seem to have a fairly consistent format that includes the username the current page is associated with.
 URLs in the sample I collected had the shape: www.twitter.com/USERNAME (or /@USERNAME).
 Sometimes the username is followed by more text, for example if the link points to a list (e.g.: https://twitter.com/obamauni/lists/damohub-com).
-To extract the username only, I wrote a helper function to first removed the leading part of the URL and then extract the username from the rest by removing the '@' and trailing part of the URL if present:
+To extract the username only, I wrote a helper function to first remove the leading part of the URL and then extract the username from the rest by removing the '@' and trailing part of the URL if present:

 ```scala
 def getUsername(url : String):String = {